Bolt Biotherapeutics (NASDAQ:BOLT) Shares Gap Up to $17.76

-Bolt Biotherapeutics, Inc. (NASDAQ:BOLT)’s stock price gapped up before the market opened on Wednesday .
+Bolt Biotherapeutics, Inc. (NASDAQ:BOLT)’s stock price gapped up prior to trading on Wednesday .
 The stock had previously closed at $17.76, but opened at $18.25.
-Bolt Biotherapeutics shares last traded at $17.51, with a volume of 1,918 shares trading hands.
+Bolt Biotherapeutics shares last traded at $17.51, with a volume of 1,918 shares traded.

-BOLT has been the topic of a number of analyst reports.
-SVB Leerink raised their target price on Bolt Biotherapeutics from $34.00 to $35.00 and gave the company an “outperform” rating in a research report on Monday, August 16th.
-Zacks Investment Research cut Bolt Biotherapeutics from a “hold” rating to a “sell” rating in a report on Tuesday, August 17th.
-One research analyst has rated the stock with a sell rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Bolt Biotherapeutics has an average rating of “Buy” and a consensus target price of $40.50.
+Several research analysts recently commented on BOLT shares.
+Zacks Investment Research cut Bolt Biotherapeutics from a “hold” rating to a “sell” rating in a research note on Tuesday, August 17th.
+SVB Leerink boosted their price target on Bolt Biotherapeutics from $34.00 to $35.00 and gave the stock an “outperform” rating in a research note on Monday, August 16th.
+One research analyst has rated the stock with a sell rating and four have issued a buy rating to the company.
+According to MarketBeat.com, Bolt Biotherapeutics presently has an average rating of “Buy” and an average price target of $40.50.

 About Bolt Biotherapeutics (NASDAQ:BOLT)